TPE’s Home Studio setup

 Conferences Attended:

-George is trained and certified to use Arlington Independent Media’s equipment which has a LEDE studio available for rental where you can record or audio using Avid ProTools through an iMac using a Raven MTX console.
+George was trained and certified to use Arlington Independent Media’s LEDE studio available for rental where you can record audio using Avid ProTools through an iMac using a Raven MTX console.
 The studio has two Genelec Studio monitors, a large television screen, and up to 6 pairs of headphones and 6 XLR input lines to record.
 There is also an audio rack which uses a Universal Audio Apollo digital to analog audio converter, several AKG C-214 condenser mics or two AKG C414s, with both floor and table mic stand configurations available.
 This setup is perfect for music, voice-over work, or time code syncing and editing in Adobe Premiere.
 AIM’s commercial rates can be found here.